 3.3 | Genes associated with malathion resistance

 RNA-seq analysis identified 84 and 124 genes over- and under-transcribed, respectively, in G6-Mala adult females (adjusted P value ≤ 0.001 and FC ≥ 3-fold) as compared to the susceptible lines G6-NS and Bora-Bora (Table S3).
 Among them, 24 genes encoded proteins potentially associated with known insecticide resistance mechanisms (target-site resistance, cuticle alteration, detoxification and sequestration or altered transport) including 14 cuticle genes and 10 detoxification genes.
 Only seven candidate genes were over-transcribed in the G5-Mala line, all being associated with detoxification (Figure 3A).
 This included a microsomal glutathione S-transferase on chromosome 1 (AAEL006818, 13-fold versus G6-NS), the cytochrome P450 CYP6N17 on chromosome 2 (AAEL010158, 8-fold versus G6-NS) and five contiguous CCE genes at ~174 Mb on chromosome 2 (AAEL015304, AAEL019679, AAEL019678, AAEL005123 and AAEL023844 (formerly CCEAE3A, up to 10-fold versus G6-NS).
 A closer look at this genomic region revealed the presence of an additional CCE gene on the 5’ side of the cluster (AAEL005113 CCEAE1A) which was not significantly over-transcribed in the resistant line.
-Although the GST AAEL006818 and the P450 CYP6N17 were significantly over-transcribed in the G6-Mala line, these two genes were also found over-transcribed in two other Laos lines selected with unrelated insecticides (data not shown), invalidating their specific association with malathion resistance.
+Although the GST AAEL006818 and the P450 CYP6N17 were significantly over-transcribed in the G6-Mala line, these two genes were also found over-transcribed in two other Laos lines selected with unrelated insecticides (data not shown), and may thus not be specially associated with malathion resistance.

 FIGURE 3.
 Genomic amplification associated with carboxylesterase overexpression.
 A: Detoxification genes over-transcribed in the malathion-resistant line.
 Transcription levels were quantified by RNA-seq using 4 biological replicates per line.
 Detoxification genes showing a 3-fold over-transcription and a corrected P value <0.001 in the Malathion-resistant line G6-Mala versus both the unselected line NS (grey) and the fully susceptible line Bora-Bora (black) are shown.
 The genomic location of each gene is indicated.
 B: Comparison of normalized read coverage profiles at the carboxylesterase locus between a Thai resistant line (Nakh-R) (grey) and the fully susceptible line Bora-Bora (black).
 Coverage profiles were obtained by divided the raw coverage by the average coverage found on the chromosome 1 and from whole genome DNA-seq performed on pools of 100 individuals.
 The genomic location of carboxylesterase genes is indicated according to Aaeg L5.1 annotation.
 Genes found overexpressed by RNA-seq are shown in orange.
 Genes targeted by qPCR are shown in bold.
 Repeated elements associated with coverage gaps are indicated as grey boxes.